-'''

-design libraryIdentifier.moduleName; libraryIdentifier :- Library Name moduleName :- Module Name

-'''
+design libraryldentifier.moduleName; libraryldentifier:-Library Name moduleName:-Module Name default liblist listof_Libraries; listofLibraries :- List of Libraries

 Default Statement

 The default liblist statement lists the library from which the definition of the module and sub-modules can be selected.
 A use clause cannot be used in this statement.